LonelessCodes/trixiebot/ROADMAP.md

 * ban, kick und tempban commands. warn/strike commands
 * Make basic custom commands work
 * create packages for code used by both trixiebot and trixieweb
+* Finish Documentation of TrixieScript
+* Allow use of more basic custom commands, allow custom command aliases, disabled channels AND whitelisted channels and multiple possible replies (randomly selected) custom commands (both basic and TrixieScript)

 ## 2019